View from the Window at Le Gras: Creation

 Niépce captured the scene with a camera obscura projected onto a 16.2 × 20.2 cm pewter plate thinly coated with bitumen of Judea, a naturally occurring asphalt.
 The bitumen hardened in the brightly lit areas, but in the dimly lit areas it remained soluble and could be washed away with a mixture of oil of lavender and white petroleum.

 A very long exposure in the camera was required.
-Sunlight strikes the buildings on opposite sides, suggesting an exposure that lasted about eight hours, which has become the traditional estimate.
-A researcher who studied Niépce's notes and recreated his processes found that the exposure must have continued for several days.
+Sunlight strikes the buildings on opposite sides, suggesting an exposure that lasted about eight hours, which has become the traditional estimate; however, a modern researcher who studied Niépce's notes and recreated his processes found that the exposure must have continued for several days.

 Early history

 In late 1826, Niépce visited the United Kingdom.
 He showed this and several other specimens of his work to botanical illustrator Francis Bauer.
 View from the Window at Le Gras was the only example of a camera photograph; the rest were contact-exposed copies of artwork.
 Bauer encouraged him to present his "heliography" process to the Royal Society.
 Niépce wrote and submitted a paper but was unwilling to reveal any specific details in it, so the Royal Society rejected it based on a rule that prohibited presentations about undisclosed secret processes.
 Before returning to France, Niépce gave his paper and the specimens to Bauer.
 Niépce died suddenly in 1833, due to a stroke.

 After the pioneering photographic processes of Louis Daguerre and Henry Fox Talbot were publicly announced in January 1839, Bauer championed Niépce's right to be acknowledged as the first inventor of a process for making permanent photographs.
 On March 9, 1839, the specimens were finally exhibited at the Royal Society.
 After Bauer's death in 1840 they passed through several hands and were occasionally exhibited as historical curiosities.
-View from the Window at Le Gras was last publicly shown in 1905 and then fell into oblivion for nearly fifty years.
+View from the Window at Le Gras was last publicly shown in 1905 and then fell into obscurity for nearly fifty years.